What's the Difference Between Cleaning, Sanitizing & Sterilizing?

 Sterilizing is not often performed in a commercial kitchen environment, but is used in places like hospital operating rooms.

-What to clean & sanitize
+What to clean and sanitize

 As a general rule, everything that has had direct contact with food needs to be cleaned and sanitized.